Remember Big Data?

 But this is what we want: To be able to process and gain insight from massive amounts of data, often of the streaming variety.
 Everybody wants to build high concurrency, low-latency data products on top of data sources generating giga-, tera-, peta-, whatever-bytes a day.

-This is hard.
+This is called real-time analytics, and it's hard.
 We know.
 Because it’s our job.

 This is the basic problem that our customers come to us with, broken into 2 simple parts: